sunpy/sunpy.org/posts/2026/artemis_2_eclipse.md

 # Artemis II Solar Eclipse

-The Artemis II mission launched on the 1st April 2026; this launch date allowed the crew to observe a solar eclipse on the 6th April after transiting the far side of the moon.
+The Artemis II mission launched on the 1st April 2026; this launch date allowed the crew to observe a solar eclipse on the 6th April(EDT) / 7th April (UTC) after transiting the far side of the moon.

 ```{figure} ./artemis2_images/art2_eclipse_ship.jpg
   :width: 100%